Serving

 Yes

-A richly spiced and delicious curry from southeastern India!
+A richly spiced and delicious curry from the central coast of eastern India.
 There's a lot of ingredients here but it isn't at all hard to make, and would still be worth it if it were.
-Serve with plenty of steamed long grain rice.

 12